Sarosim/photo-locations/README.md

 For the search page and the detailed view, the focus is on the images, therefore I didn't want to distract with a 'busy' background and left it as simple as possible.

-## User stoies
+## User stories

 Taking the Scope into consideration, the following user stories are to be satisfied:

-1. As a frequent traveller, I'd like to find nice sceneries to photograph around the palces I visit.
+1. As a frequent traveller, I'd like to find nice sceneries to photograph around the places I visit.
 E.g. 'I have a weekend trip to Lisbon next month, what are the most beautiful sites to visit?
 2. As a hobby photographer, I'd like to improve the quality of my landscape images.
 There are so many beautiful pictures on the web, but how are those taken?
 Were there any special filters used?
 What is the key to taking outstanding images?
 3. As a passionate and experienced photographer, I'd like to help others to improve their technique by showcasing my best images and explaining the process behind.
-4. As the site owner, I'd like to build a platform, where poeple can share their images, get votes from the community, be proud of their work.
+4. As the site owner, I'd like to build a platform, where people can share their images, get votes from the community and be proud of their work.
 5. As an advanced hobbyist, I'd like to see whether people like my latest landscape images.

 # Design